 We will need to change some folders permissions:

-By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script.
-You should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.
+mysql_secure_installation script.
+You should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB.

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the OroCRM.
+Next, we will need to log in to the MariaDB console and create a database for the OroCRM.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for OroCRM installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘orocrm.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

-Now, we can restart Apache web server so that the changes take place:
+Now, we can restart the Apache webserver so that the changes take place:

-OroCRM will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com or http://server-ip and complete the required the steps to finish the installation.
+http://server-ip and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.